imaNNeo/fl_chart/CONTRIBUTING.md

 4. **FEATURE** (When you are adding a feature to the library, for example allowing user to change the stroke color of something, or when you add a new concept or anything else)

-If your change has two (or more) prefix, describe them in two (or more) lines separately.

-In front of a prefix, you need to write about your change.
+In front of a prefix, you should write about your change.
 Don't forget to mention the related issues.

+If your change has two (or more) prefixes, describe them in separate lines independently.

 ## Creating a Pull Request